meritoo/common-library/docs/Value-Objects.md

     ```

 2. Static methods:
-	1. `fromArray()` - creates new instance using given version as array
+	1. `fromArray(array $version)` - creates new instance using given version as array

 	```php
 	Version::fromArray([1, 0, 2]);
 	```

-	2. `fromString()` - creates new instance using given version as string:
+	2. `fromString(string $version)` - creates new instance using given version as string:

 	```php
     Version::fromString('1.0.2');